friendica/friendica-addons/libravatar/README.md

 See examples at [Libravatar][1].

 ## Alternative Configuration
-Open the config/local.ini.php file and add "libravatar" to the list of activated addons:
+Open the `config/local.config.php` file and add "libravatar" to the list of activated addons:

-        [system]
-		addon = ...,libravatar
+    'system' => [
+        ...
+        'addon' => '...,libravatar'
+        ...
+    ]

-You can add one configuration variables for the addon to the config/addon.ini.php file:
+You can add one configuration variables for the addon to the `config/addon.config.php` file:

-        [libravatar]
-		default_avatar = identicon
+    'libravatar' => [
+        'default_avatar' => 'identicon',
+    ],

 [1]: http://wiki.libravatar.org/api/ "See API documentation at Libravatar for more information"